Some CkCallback types are not valid across checkpoint/restart

 initnode calls happen even during restart, then that may suffice, but whoever works on this would have to check this pretty carefully.

-#9 Updated by Eric Mikida about 1 year ago
+#9 Updated by Eric Mikida over 1 year ago

 I did some exploration to get this integrated, and to get singleton chares ID fully updated to 64bit ID would take a lot of work due to the number of different chare IDs already used in various different places and the fact that they aren't even always used as just pure IDs.
 A quick and dirty fix to get 64bit IDs for every singleton chare is more doable, but I'm not sure how worthwhile it would be, and may necessitate multiple API changes to add another ID to a chare as a temporary fix, and then later re-update the API to remove the other obsolete IDs.

 If this particular bug is critical, the plain IDs could be added quickly to (maybe) address this if it is worth it.